dominikfryc/diffix/README.md

 <dfx-button theme="primary" variant="filled">Button</dfx-button>
 ```

 Form controls should be automatically detectable inside the `form` element.
 You can use the `FormData` to serialize data from the form.
 Client-side validation uses [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/API/Constraint_validation).
-You can activate it using attributes such as `required`, `minlength`, `maxlength`, `pattern`, etc.
+You can activate it using attributes such as `required`, `min`, `max`, `pattern`, etc.

 ```html
 <form>